hadron-project/hadron/guide/src/overview/pipelines.md

 ### Why
 So, why do Pipelines exist, and what are they for?

-Practically speaking, as software systems grow, they will inevitibly require sequences of tasks to be executed, usually according to some logical ordering, and often times these tasks will cross system/service/microservice boundaries.
+Practically speaking, as software systems grow, they will inevitably require sequences of tasks to be executed, usually according to some logical ordering, and often times these tasks will cross system/service boundaries.

 When a system is young, such workflows are often simple, unnamed, and involve only one or two stages.
 As the system evolves, these workflows will grow in the number of stages, and orchestration often becomes more difficult.

 Pipelines offer a way to name these workflows, to define them as code so that they can be versioned and reviewed.
-Pipelines are a way to avoid sprawl, confusion, and to bring clarity to how a software system actually functions.
+Pipelines are a way to avoid sprawl, to avoid confusion, and to bring clarity to how a software system actually functions.

 Pipelines can be used to define the entire logical composition of a company's software systems.
 A specification of a system's functionality.